 - Maintenance of a GPA of 3.50 overall and in all courses in the Biology major completed at CSUN.

-- Approval of a senior thesis by the Honors Committee, including a presentation of the research.
+- Approval of a senior thesis by an Honors Committee made up of the faculty supervisor and two other faculty members.

 Clubs and Societies